Larry Appelbaum

-Lawrence Allan Appelbaum (April 12, 1957 – February 21, 2025) was an American audio engineer and jazz historian who was the Senior Music Reference Specialist in the Music Division of the Library of Congress, and hosted a Jazz show on WPFW for c.
-40 years.
+Lawrence Allan Appelbaum (April 12, 1957 – February 21, 2025) was an American audio engineer and jazz historian.
+He was the Senior Music Reference Specialist in the Music Division of the Library of Congress, and hosted a jazz show (focused on bebop and post-bop) on WPFW called The Sound of Surprise for over 40 years.
+Appelbaum is most known for discovering tapes such as the Thelonious Monk Quartet with John Coltrane at Carnegie Hall.
+He died in February 2025 due to complications of pneumonia.